peter88213/PyWriter/docs/roadmap.md

 ### v12.8

-- Modify the "Proofing document" classes for ODT exchange document conversion.
+Modify the "Proofing document" classes for ODT exchange document conversion:

+- Exclude "Unused", "Notes" and "Todo" scenes from the document export.
+- Apply direct formatting instead of the emphasizing character styles.
+- Do not apply the "Quotation" paragraph style.